How Early Should I Pack for a Move?

 One Month Before the Move

-- Begin packing decorations that serve no practical purpose and items you seldom use, such as China, holiday décor, and anything in your storage room.
+- Begin packing decorations that serve no practical purpose and items you seldom use, such as fine china, holiday décor, and anything in your storage closets.

 - Contact charities and arrange to have items picked up that didn’t sell during your moving sale.